nih-cfde/organization/CommunicationManagementHelp.md

 Slack is a group chat system similar to a 90's online chat room.
 You can use it to talk, to share files, and even to voice chat; and it supports an unlimited number of private and public 'channels' as well as private instant messaging with any number of members.
 We have already installed a number of apps that allow you to do things like Doodle polls or displaying GitHub issues inside a channel, however members can install others as needed.

-All interactions in the CFDE Slack, including private messages and rooms are bound by the [CFDE Code of Conduct](./CODEOFCONDUCT.md).
+All interactions in the CFDE Slack, including inside of private messages and channels are bound by the [CFDE Code of Conduct](./CODEOFCONDUCT.md).

 #### Channels
 ##### Joining Channels